Snowpiercer (graphic novel series): The Explorers

-After losing contact with the Snowpiercer, those aboard a second train, Icebreaker, fear a collision.
+After losing contact with the Snowpiercer, the passengers of the second train, Icebreaker, fear a collision.
 Several explorers are sent on a braking exercise, where they stop the train.
-Only one explorer returns alive, and soon disappears.
+Only one explorer returns alive and soon disappears.
 Seventeen years later, Puig Vallès joins one of the now semi-regular braking exercises to avoid collision with the Snowpiercer.
-Puig disobeys orders during the braking exercise, so in retaliation he is falsely accused of murdering one of his fellow explorers.
+Puig disobeys orders during the braking exercise, so in retaliation, he is falsely accused of murdering one of his fellow explorers.
 He is sentenced to fly a small plane on what is deemed a suicidal scouting mission.
-Puig flies ahead of the train and spots a downed bridge and warns the train, but the council wants him dead and refuse to allow him to return and land his plane.
+Puig flies ahead of the train, spots a downed bridge, and warns the train, but the council wants him dead and refuses to allow him to return and land his plane.
 Puig threatens to crash his plane into the train and derail it, while his lover Val broadcasts footage to everyone aboard the train.
 Their efforts force the council to spin the event such that Puig is now hailed as a hero for saving the train.

-It is then revealed to Puig that during the first braking exercise, the Icebreaker actually hit Snowpiercer, and its engine was brought aboard.
+It is then revealed to Puig that during the first braking exercise, the Icebreaker collided with Snowpiercer, and its engine was brought aboard.
 The sole surviving explorer has since been tending to the engine along with Proloff, who only talks to the engine.
 The council maintains the myth that the Snowpiercer is out of control and still circling the world, to control the populace with fear.

 The Crossing

 The train detects a radio signal originating from across the frozen ocean.
 Puig decides to follow the radio music to its source, and it is revealed that the train can travel off the tracks by mounting caterpillar treads.
 Living standards deteriorate aboard the train, culminating in a failed but disastrous revolt where many people are killed, and numerous cars and resources are destroyed, making living conditions unsustainable.
-The train finally crosses the frozen ocean and reaches the source of the music, but the explorers are devastated to discover there are no people -- only an automated signal.
+The train finally crosses the frozen ocean and reaches the source of the music, but the explorers are devastated to discover there are no people—only an automated signal.